SPIN • Micro-Mobility

 central question

-How might we create a best-in-class experience for shared e-bikes and scooters while also supporting a system for securely swapping batteries out in the field?
+How might we create a best-in-class experience for shared e-bikes and scooters while also supporting a secure system for battery swapping?

 10